 "I told you to be quiet," he ground out, making her flinch at the venom in his voice.
 "Now you've gone and upset the first human any of us have ever trusted."

-Kohaku pulled his knees up to his chest and let his arms dangle, trying to act like his and Kagome's words didn't matter.
+Kohaku pulled his knees up to his chest and let his arms dangle, trying to act like the words didn't matter.
 "She has no cause to trust you," he glanced to the woman.
 "In that, you are a fool."

 Kagome lowered her bow as derision filled her face.
 "No cause?"
 The contempt was harsh and ugly.
-"Inu-Yasha saved me from Naraku and his Kanaka spies.
-Saved me again from a youkai in the forest, and a third time from you two," she flung her bow far behind her, letting it and the notched arrow it held clatter to stone and dust.
+"Inu-Yasha saved me from Naraku and his Kanaka spies, again from a youkai in the forest, and a third time from you two," she flung her bow far behind her, letting it and the notched arrow it held clatter to stone and dust.
 "Your bigotry truly rules you," she shook her head and sighed heavily.
 "They're all yours Miroku.
 I lasted less than an hour as a guard," she crossed her arms and stepped back.
-"Guess I'm not so good at asshole-disarming as I thought."
+"Guess I'm not as good at disarming assholes as I thought."

 Sango swallowed.
 She wouldn't go back into that meat cellar.
 She wouldn't.
 "L-Look here," she stammered out, her mind whirling furiously.
 There had to be a way to mend this.
 "Maybe we have things we can learn from each other.
 We could show you…," options rose in a panicked swirl.
 "How to be less trusting, less oblivious."